dev-human/dev-human/source/_posts/2015-03-12-talking-about-stereotypes-in-tech.md

 I recently came across this excellent post from [@sailorhg](https://twitter.com/sailorhg), titled "[Coding Like a Girl](https://medium.com/@sailorhg/coding-like-a-girl-595b90791cce)".
 If you didn't read it yet, please, do it.
 It's a very truthful post talking about some very common stereotypes we face, as women, working in tech.

-The question that started to bother me was: why are we so strongly driven by stereotypes, and how dangerous this culture is for the future of tech and society as a whole?
+The question that started to bother me was: why are we so strongly driven by stereotypes, and how dangerous this culture is for the future of tech?

 The term _stereotype_ is defined as "a widely held but fixed and oversimplified image or idea of a particular type of person or thing".
 The definition includes _things_, but we know that it's much more about **people**.
 And why?
 Well, because people are _complicated_.